 One of the most important aspects for customers when deciding on a travel partner (apart from price, of course) is the time you can help them save on planning, researching and booking their travel.

 Many travellers, especially those traveling on business, appreciate a swift and simple booking process.
-In fact, they’re happy to pay more for such an experience.
+In fact, they’re happy to pay more for such an excellent customer service experience.

 Research suggests that 62% of consumers are willing to pay a higher sum for a simple experience, and 61% would recommend a brand if it has a clear proposition that saves them time.